 yDNA haplogroups are used as genetic markers - in tracing the ancestry of male individuals to geographically distributed populations.
 Haplogroups are NOT known to be visible to selection; that is, they are traits, carried by individuals, which do NOT confer either survival or reproductive advantages.
 (Nor are they known to confer survival or reproductive disadvantages.)
 Their frequencies are driven by genetic drift.
 All identified Y haplogroups are the results of down-stream mutations altering the original, human haplogroup (A), now estimated to have arisen 140Kyr ago in one male, Adam, the most recent common male ancestor.

 In the image below are striking clues pointing towards drift.
 The pie-charts represent the relative frequency of a haplogroup (or haplogroups) in a given region.
 As examples - in the Americas among male Amer-Indians, haplogroup Q (light purple) is the most common, and in sub-Saharan West Africa, E1b1a (light blue) is the most common Y haplogroup.
 The high frequency distributions of these haplogroups on both continents are expectable - in that the Americas and sub-Saharan Africa were (largely) reproductively isolated for tens of thousands of years from the rest of the world.
+World Haplogroups

-To view the full size image: click.
+To view the full size image: click on this link to expand.

 The remaining account will be a compact summary of Y haplogroups with my comments and extensions - where necessary.